 So here is our checklist or let us say, “don’ts” of things you should avoid while designing UX for mobile applications.

 1. Failing to check the application’s compatibility with other apps:

 Mobile application’s responsiveness is the key factor that influences customers and leaves a long-lasting impression.
-You may implement every aspect of UI/UX design, but if your application fails to render a consistent experience across devices in the presence of other apps, you will fail to mark a presence in the market.
+You may implement every aspect of UI/UX design and cover every stated requirement in the functional Vs. non-functional requirement document, but if your application fails to render a consistent experience across devices in the presence of other apps, you will fail to mark a presence in the market.
 Therefore, make sure that you check the application’s compatibility to work with other applications.

 2. Concentrating entirely on creativity:

 Creative UI is one part of the app development process; the other part is UX.
 Do not combine both the tasks and focus only on the creativity of the design.
 You need to check the application’s usability using the data, metrics, and feedback available to you.
 A single mishap can literally spoil the mood of the users.
 Hence, try to avoid mistakes when designing mobile apps.